Bernhard Pez: Life

 He studied at Vienna and Krems, and in 1699 entered Melk Abbey.
 Having studied the classical languages, he was made professor in the Melk monastery school in 1704, and in the same year went to the University of Vienna, where he studied theology.
 In 1708 he was ordained priest.

 He took up history, and in 1713, became librarian at Melk.
 As a model for his historical works he followed the French Maurists.
 He studied the archives of the order at Melk and Vienna, and in 1715-17 he, with his brother Hieronymus Pez, searched for manuscripts in the Austrian, Bavarian, and Swabian monasteries.

 In 1716 he published a plan for a universal Benedictine library, in which all the authors of the order, and their works, should be catalogued and reviewed.
 He obtained from the monasteries of his order no less than seven hundred and nine titles.
-He also had friendly literary relations with Johann von Eckhart, Schannat, Uffenbach, Schmincke, Mosheim, Lünig etc. In 1728 he accompanied Count Sinzendorf to France, where he made the acquaintance of Montfaucon, Martène Durand, Le Texier, Calmet etc., and enriched his collection from the libraries of the order.
+He also had friendly literary relations with Johann Georg von Eckhart, Johann Friedrich Schannat, Zacharias Conrad von Uffenbach, Friedrich Christoph Schmincke, Johann Lorenz von Mosheim, Johann Christian Lünig, etc. In 1728 he accompanied Count Sinzendorf to France, where he made the acquaintance of Bernard de Montfaucon, Edmond Martène, Ursin Durand, Le Texier, Antoine Augustin Calmet, etc., and enriched his collection from the libraries of the order.